egberts/egberts.github.io-src/content/articles/bro-messaging.md

     Memory: total=177040K total_adj=144432K malloced: 139141K
 ```

-Checkpointing of memory structures between Bro workers were less than 1K
+Checkpointing of memory structures between Zeek workers were less than 1K
 every 20 seconds as denoted by this prof.log output:

 ```